Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

-In fact, when we carried out this analysis, it revealed that even on those trials in which strategic responding based on partial knowledge would produce the incorrect answer, subjects still performed far above chance: 67.8\%, $t(79) = 8.53, p < .001$.
+In fact, when we carried out this analysis, it revealed that even on those trials in which strategic responding based on partial knowledge would produce the incorrect answer, subjects still performed far above chance: 67.8\%, $t(79) = 8.53, p < .001, d = 0.960$.
 This analysis provides especially strong evidence that successful performance on math problems posed in adversarial speech goes beyond mere strategic responding, and implies a fuller and more complete understanding of the messages contained in such audio signals.

-What does it take to demonstrate that a human \textit{does not} perceive a stimulus in a way that a machine \textit{does}?
+What does it take to demonstrate that a human does not perceive a stimulus in a way that a machine does?
 Whereas previous work had identified a class of stimuli that machines comprehend but humans reportedly do not, here we showed that human subjects could display quite reliable and sophisticated understanding when tested in more sensitive ways.
-By taking adversarial speech as a case study, we showed that even when humans could not easily transcribe an adversarial speech stimulus (the previous benchmark for human understanding), they nevertheless \textit{could} discriminate adversarial speech from closely matched non-speech (Experiments 1--2), finish common phrases started in adversarial speech (Experiment 3--4), and solve simple math problems posed in adversarial speech (Experiment 5) --- even though such stimuli have been previously described as ``unintelligible to human listeners''.
-Collectively, these results show how \textit{sensitive tests} can reveal perceptual and cognitive abilities that were previously obfuscated by relatively ``insensitive'' tests, and in ways that directly inform comparisons between human and machine perception.
+By taking adversarial speech as a case study, we showed that even when humans could not easily transcribe an adversarial speech stimulus (the previous benchmark for human understanding), they nevertheless could discriminate adversarial speech from closely matched non-speech (Experiments 1--2), finish common phrases started in adversarial speech (Experiment 3--4), and solve simple math problems posed in adversarial speech (Experiment 5) --- even though such stimuli have been previously described as ``unintelligible to human listeners''.

+Of course, this work covers only one approach to generating adversarial speech (see below for discussion of other approaches), and adversarial speech is itself only one example of apparent divergence between human and machine perception.
+Nevertheless, these results show how sensitive tests can reveal perceptual and cognitive abilities that were previously obfuscated by relatively ``insensitive'' tests, and in ways that directly inform comparisons between human and machine perception.